 An Overview of GRE Exam

 GRE or Graduate Record Examination is a renowned test taken by candidates planning to take admission into a graduate school.
 It is a test of one’s verbal reasoning, analytical writing, critical thinking, and quantitative reasoning skills.
 Master’s Degree, MS, MEM, MBA, doctoral degree, and other such courses demand a GRE score.
 GRE is conducted in two formats.
 One is the GRE General Test and GRE Subject Test.
 Both the GRE pattern have different syllabus.
 The GRE General Test measures a candidate’s critical thinking, analytical writing skills, quantitative and verbal reasoning.
-On the other hand, as quite evident from the name of the test, GRE subject test checks the candidate’s knowledge in his or her specific field.
+On the other hand, as evident from the name, GRE analyzes the candidate’s knowledge in their specific fields.